 4. Fuel Gas

 There are many types of gases used in oxy-fuel cutting operations.
 Cutting tips, designed differently for each fuel gas, optimize how the oxygen and gas are delivered.

 The hottest most-versatile gas, acetylene, is very easy to use for all purposes.
 Pre-heat time for cutting and gouging is relatively short because the flame temperature is between 5,600 and 5,800 F. However, this gas is the most expensive gas available and is not the most efficient for heating large areas.

 Commonly used as a generic name for many types of gases.
-These range from specific gases, with their own chemical formulae, to gases that are primarily propane mixed with ethylene or other chemicals that generally burn hotter than propane.
+These range from specific gases, with their own chemical formula, to gases that are primarily propane mixed with ethylene or other chemicals that generally burn hotter than propane.
 Cutting, gouging, and heating can all be done with reasonable efficiency.
 Pre-heat times can be longer, but using the proper tip design can eliminate this issue.
 Propylene yields flame temperature between 4,800 and 5,300F.
 This gas is not generally used for welding.

 Propane and Natural Gas:

 Have flame temperatures between 4,500 and 4,600F and are the least expensive gases available.
 Propane is the most efficient for heating because of its high BTU output and the large heavy heating tips that are available.
 These gases are not used for welding.